brandenpt/git-hooks/README.md

 plugins and versions has the main project.

 This script detects, before commit, if the files are different and if they are then asks if you want overwrite them.
-If you cancel the commit is also canceled.
+If you cancel then the commit is also canceled.
 If you continue then the files are overwritten and added to the commit.

 ## Usage